capawesome-team/capacitor-mlkit/packages/barcode-scanning/README.md

 Called when a barcode is scanned.

-Available on Android and iOS.
+Only available on Android and iOS.

 | Param              | Type                                                                                    |
 | ------------------ | --------------------------------------------------------------------------------------- |